-- Any child with additional needs including children with Special Educational Needs / Disabled children (SEND) - Children facing housing issues such as frequent moves and homelessness - Those living in families with chaotic lifestyles - Families with increased stress, parental mental ill health and / or drug and alcohol dependency - Those children living elsewhere, with friends, relatives, privately fostered, in care or are leaving care - Asylum seekers / refugees - Those vulnerable to discrimination on the basis of a protected characteristic - Children living in households with domestic abuse
+- Any child with additional needs including children with Special Educational Needs/Disabled children (SEND) - Children facing housing issues such as frequent moves and homelessness

-- Children at risk of so called 'honour'-based abuse including FGM and forced marriage - Children with communication difficulties - Children without adequate parenting / supervision which could lead to abuse, risk-related behaviour and sexual exploitation. - Children who identify as LGBT will be provided with a safe space for them to speak out or share their concerns with members of staff.
+- Those living in families with chaotic lifestyles - Families with increased stress, parental mental ill health and/or drug and alcohol dependency - Those children living elsewhere, with friends, relatives, privately fostered, in care or are leaving care - Asylum seekers/refugees - Those vulnerable to discrimination on the basis of a protected characteristic - Children living in households with domestic abuse - Children at risk of so called 'honour'-based abuse including FGM and forced marriage - Children with communication difficulties - Children without adequate parenting/supervision which could lead to abuse, risk-related behaviour and exploitation. - Children who identify as LGBT will be provided with a safe space for them to speak out or share their concerns with members of staff. - Children who have experienced multiple suspensions, are at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit.